-Approximately 4.8 million people in the U.S. were injured in car crashes last year, according to the National Highway Traffic Safety Administration.1 While Americans were driving fewer miles in 2020 due to pandemic lockdowns and travel restrictions, they weren’t safer on the road, and traffic accidents remain one of the leading causes of injury in the U.S.2
+Approximately 4.8 million people in the U.S. were injured in car crashes in 2020, according to the National Highway Traffic Safety Administration.1 While Americans were driving fewer miles due to the pandemic, they weren’t safer on the road, and traffic accidents have remained one of the leading causes of injury in the U.S.2

 Driver safety is a special concern for young people: Teenagers are at highest risk of traffic accidents, but adults between 20 and 34 are at higher risk of death or injury in a car accident than older adults are.4 And for young people on a lower income and with less money in the bank, the expenses that result from a car accident could cause serious financial strain.